-Need help saving your belongings in Sonoma State University, CA?
+Need fire damage cleanup & reconstruction in Sonoma State University, CA?
 Call our 24/7 team at (833) 541-0100.

 In May 2001, the Board of Trustees approved a new master plan, which added 48 acres (19 ha) to the campus, located north of Copeland Creek.
 Rapidly accelerated growth of the residential student body was alleviated by the construction of the third phase of on-campus housing named Sauvignon Village, offering housing to non-freshman students.
 In the same year, the Jean and Charles Schulz Information Center was completed to accommodate the expanded needs of the library and computing services.
 The facility was built as a prototype library and information complex for the 21st century, housing more than 400,000 volumes in its stacks.
 The center also houses an advanced Automated Retrieval System (ARS) which contains an additional 750,000 volumes in a computer-managed shelving system in the library wing.